openpnp/openpnp/Scripting.md

 To run a script simply click it's name from the menu.

-The Scripts menu also includes an Refresh Scripts item that will manually update the menu and a Open Scripts Directory item that will open the scripts directory using your computer's file manager.
+The Scripts menu also includes a Refresh Scripts item that will manually update the menu and a Open Scripts Directory item that will open the scripts directory using your computer's file manager.

 ## Language Support
 OpenPnP supports scripts written in JavaScript out of the box and it's easy to add support for other languages.
 In most cases to add a language it's just a matter of finding a JAR file that implements that language and adding it to your Java classpath.
 See below for specifics on languages.